What Is Success? Teaching Emerson to a Generation Under Pressure

 Every design in this story is printed on demand and shipped worldwide by Redbubble.

-For graduations, end-of-year gifts, or a note to a student who's been hard on themselves, an Emerson print carries a message that lands deeper than a card.
+For graduations, end-of-year gifts, or a note to a student who has been hard on themselves, an Emerson print carries a message that lands far deeper than a card ever could.
 It says: I see you as more than your performance.
-That's a powerful thing for a young person to hear, and a powerful thing to give.
+That is a powerful thing for a young person to hear during a season when they are being measured from every direction, and a powerful thing to be able to give.

-It's just as meaningful for teachers and parents who want a daily reminder for themselves — that the work of raising and teaching kids is success by Emerson's measure, even on the days it doesn't feel like it.
+It is just as meaningful for the teachers and parents who want a daily reminder for themselves — that the long, often invisible work of raising and teaching kids is success by Emerson's measure, even on the days it does not feel like it.
+The adults in a child's life carry their own scoreboards too, and these words gently rewrite them.

 Shop the poster →